Hut-to-Hut Hiking in Mercantour National Park

 Trekking experts per destination

 Some of the options in Mercantour National Park even take you across the border to Italy.
 From other destinations that we like so much, like the Tour du Mont Blanc, the Alta Via 1 or the Alta Via 2, we know it's always great to do a little Italian escape.
-The food in an Italian Rifugio is always fantastic.
-Before we get carried away by Refuge cuisine, let's take a closer look at our possibilities when hiking in Mercantour.
+The food in an Italian rifugio is always fantastic.
+Before we get carried away by Refuge cuisine, let's take a closer look at our possibilities if you want to go hiking in the Mercantour National Park.
 What does this area make special?
 What hiking options are there?
 What about accommodation in Mercantour?
 We'll answer all your questions!

 Where is Mercantour National Park?